Pawventures

 • 180-day advance designation process

-Japan’s requirements are among the most complex in the world.
-Plan 8-12 months in advance for Japan travel with a dog.
+Japan’s requirements are among the most complex globally.
+Plan 8-12 months ahead.
+See our international pet travel checklist for full Japan details.

 Thailand